pluginpal/strapi-webtools/packages/docs/docs/getting-started/troubleshooting.md

 ## Pattern & URL Issues

 ### URL is incorrect

-The Webtools plugin applies it's own slugify function to your URLs.
-That means that if you have already have a slugified field, which you then use in an URL pattern, it will be slugified again, potentially causing incorrect URLs.
-If you want you can disable the slugify function of Webtools by updating the slugify configuration.
+Webtools applies its own slugify function to URL patterns.
+If you're using an already-slugified field in your pattern, it will be slugified twice, resulting in incorrect URLs.

+**Example problem:**
+- Field value: `my-blog-post` (already slugified)
+- Pattern: `/blog/[title]`
+- Result: `/blog/my--blog--post` (double slugified)

+**Solution:** Disable the slugify function in your Webtools configuration if you're using pre-slugified fields.

 See [slugify configuration docs](/configuration/slugify)